mrsingleton/jour71105/lessons/data/math/comparisons/ratios-proportions.md

 First, apply this example formula to the respective column and row locations in your spreadsheet.
 `=(A2/B2)`

-Next, you can use the `&` operator to append quoted text to your result to make it read in a familiar format, such as `2:1`.
+Next, use the `&` operator to append quoted text to your result to make it read in a familiar format, such as `2:1`.
 `=(A2/B2)&":1"`

 Similarly, you could include phrasing within the quoted text to make it read like part of a sentence.